 “We are just family members who care and have created a way to show it during the often emotionally difficult holiday season,” says Robin Rice.
 “Isn’t that what the season is supposed to be about—family, caring, and people coming together?
 We may have to do it in cyberspace, but we can still make a difference in someone’s life.”

-The Your Holiday Mom letters will be posted through January 1, 2015.
-For more information about this heartwarming online project, please visit their website or watch the video at http://www.youtube.com/watch?v=WKmf2hsY134
+The Your Holiday Mom letters will be posted US Thanksgiving through January 1, 2016.
+For more information about this heartwarming online project, please visit the website or watch the video at http://www.youtube.com/watch?v=WKmf2hsY134